bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-The following is a write up of Project 4.
+The following is a writeup of Project 4.
 Additionally, a README file containing the project summary is located in the main part of this repository.
 All code referenced in this write up can be found in the IPython notebook "vehicle_detection.ipynb"

 ### Histogram of Oriented Gradients (HOG), Color, and Histogram Features